Stationary broken parity states in active matter models: Nongeneric behavior: Asymmetric steady states in active models

 In addition, we have found various steady asymmetric states that show asymmetric peak-to-peak separations, e.g.~at the second pitchfork bifurcation of the dark blue branch where the three-peak state regains stability such a steady asymmetric state occurs (red line) where one of the outer peak becomes broader, the other narrower.
-Since this asymmetric state has a similar norm as its symmetric pendant, both branches, symmetric and asymmetric one, proceed close together, almost parallel.
-Here, and for the other examples we do not show, the symmetric state is more stable than the asymmetric one.
-In this case, the asymmetric state also exhibits a Hopf bifurcation, which renders it even more unstable.
-Note that in contrast to the aforementioned steady asymmetric states these states exist in a large parameter range.
+Since this asymmetric state has a similar norm as its symmetric pendant, both the symmetric and asymmetric branches are almost identical.

 Much of the structure just described owes its existence to the presence of a subcritical Turing bifurcation (where the light blue branch emerges) as described further in \cite{KnYo2021ijam} and a strong quadratic nonlinearity ($\delta =3.2$) that creates a coupling of neutral and pattern mode \cite{MaCo2000non}.
 Evidently the fact that the Turing bifurcation is preceded by additional primary bifurcations to large-scale states is a consequence of the coupling to the Cahn-Hilliard equation.
+However, as in the preceding examples, the presence of asymmetric steady states indicates that the model has a hidden nongeneric structure.
+Here, all the asymmetric steady states are linearly unstable and we would not expect them to be readily detectable in experiments.
+In contrast, the model studied next does exhibit linearly stable steady asymmetric states.